top of page

 Criterion A: Knowing and understanding

-Students will explain their knowledge of tennis by completing prompts, and questions, relating to their experiences when playing in, and officiating the tennis matches.
+Students will explain their knowledge of pickleball by completing prompts, and questions, relating to their experiences when playing in, and officiating the matches.
 They will analyze strategic decisions they made when playing with their partner.

-Throughout the responses, students should use the key terminology that has been explored in the unit. (ie. 15-love vs. 1-0)
+Throughout the responses, students should use the key terminology that has been explored in the unit, especially when demonstrating their knowledge of the scoring system used in Pickleball.

 Criterion D: Reflecting and improving performance